 - Know your surroundings.
 Floods occur most frequently in areas where runoff collects.
 Find an alternate route on higher ground to get to your destination.

 - Keep track of weather forecasts.
 Although a flash flood watch only indicates the likelihood of a flash flood, check weather forecasts using a weather radio or your mobile device to stay informed about developing weather conditions and wireless emergency alerts (WEA).

 - Move valuables to higher areas of the house.
 Flash floods pose a risk to you and your family, and your home.
 To prevent water damage to your valuables, move them to the higher points in your house.

 - Do not walk through floodwater.
 Flood waters can be mixed with all kinds of substances from the road and ground, including sewage.
 Avoid contact with floodwaters if you can.
 Still water on the surface also may hide swift currents underneath.
 You may be swept away.

 - Stay in your vehicle if you’re caught in floodwaters.
 If you are caught in floodwaters, stay in the vehicle as long as possible.
 The vehicle itself will at least provide protection from debris in the water.
 If necessary, move to the roof of the vehicle until help arrives.

 - Turn around, don’t drown!
 Never drive through flooded areas.
-Flood waters may look calm on the surface, but it may be hiding fast moving water below.
+Flood waters may look calm on the surface, but they may be hiding fast-moving water below.
 It’s also extremely difficult to judge depth.

 Flash floods are fast and lethal, so preparing for them is essential to avoid injury and damage to property.
-Rather than repeatedly checking your phone for warnings, you can use a weather radio to keep you safe and up to date on the latest weather forecasts in your area.
-Local radio and television is also a good source of information, if it’s available.
+Rather than repeatedly checking your phone for warnings, you can use a weather radio to keep you safe and updated on your area’s weather forecasts.
+Local radio and television is also good source of information if it’s available.